FASS638d: Qualitative Data Analysis with ATLAS.ti (distance learning)

 Module Structure/Delivery Pattern

-- ATLAS.ti and the assistance it can provide as well as its limits for supporting qualitative data analysis.
+- Strategies and approaches to using ATLAS.ti effectively for your project and understanding the assistance it can provide as well as its limits for supporting qualitative data analysis.

-- Using the interface, the margin metaphor and the workspace.
+- Understanding and gaining familiarity with the interface, the margin metaphor and the workspace.

 - Good practices for project management and document preparation and organisation and apply these to the data they are working on.
 This will include issues around data security and project protection.